-The process of issuance and disclosure requirements are governed by the Companies (Declaration and Payment of Dividend) Rules, 2014.
+Further requirements related to declaration of dividend out of reserve are governed by the Companies (Declaration and Payment of Dividend) Rules, 2014.
 Further, the FEMA read with the FEM (Current Account Transactions) Rules, 2000 and the FDI Policy, 2020 govern repatriation of dividends for non-resident shareholders.
 At present, repatriation of dividends to foreign shareholders is a freely permitted current account transaction.
 However, the remittance of dividends by any company, where dividend balancing is applicable, is a prohibited transaction.